 Harrisville is a tiny borough located in the state of Pennsylvania.
 With a population of 802 people and just one neighborhood, Harrisville is the 881st largest community in Pennsylvania.

-When you are in Harrisville, you'll notice that it is more blue-collar than most other communities in America.
-37.63% of Harrisville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Harrisville is a blue-collar town, with 37.63% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Harrisville is a borough of sales and office workers, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Harrisville who work in office and administrative support (13.89%), sales jobs (8.33%), and management occupations (6.57%).

 Of important note, Harrisville is also a borough of artists.
 Harrisville has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Harrisville’s character.